 The ESIP Federation meets twice annually, January and July.
 Each meeting has a different focus.
 The winter meeting, held the first week of January in Washington, DC has a focus on higher level policy issues.
 The summer meeting, typically held in July moves around the country to different locations.
 The summer meeting is technical in nature.
 The meetings supplement interactions throughout the year by offering concentrated blocks of time to work collaboratively on issues of interest to the community.
 Each meeting has a theme, ranging from evaluating the impacts of data to defining data and information quality.
 Feel free to join us at any ESIP Federation meeting.

-For all details on the Summer Meeting, see the 2014 Summer Meeting page.
+For all details on the Winter Meeting, see the 2015 Winter Meeting page.

 General Meeting Resouces